Frequently Asked Questions

-What is the typical time period for scheduling an administrative hearing?
+What is the typical time period for scheduling a Formal Resolution Meeting?

-Any case involving the presumptive sanction of suspension or expulsion is expedited to be scheduled as soon as possible.
+Any case involving the presumptive outcome of suspension or expulsion is expedited to be scheduled as soon as possible.

-How does an accused student get assistance and guidance about the judicial process?
+How does an alleged student get assistance and guidance about the judicial process?

-Students are encouraged to seek guidance and support from a student advisor.
-These advisors are trained through an orientation program and help to prepare and present the accused student’s defense.
+Students are encouraged to seek guidance and support from a student conduct advisor.
+These advisors are trained through an orientation program.
+Student conduct advisors help to prepare and the alleged, respond to questions, and support the student through the conduct process.

 Does a student have a right to appeal?

-The student has 14 calendar days from the notification of the decision to request an appeal, by notifying the Secretary of the Judicial Council.
+The student has 14 calendar days from the notification of the decision to request an appeal of a Formal Resolution Meeting, by notifying the Secretary of the Judicial Council.
 The grounds for filing an appeal are the following: (1) sufficiency of the evidence to support the decision, (2) the appropriateness of the sanction, (3) germane new evidence, and (4) procedural error that significantly impacts the outcome.

 If a student is suspended, when would that suspension occur?